 Can't find your car keys?
-Forget what's on your grocery list?
+Forget your grocery list?
 Can't remember the name of the personal trainer you liked at the gym?
 You're not alone.
 Everyone forgets things occasionally.
 Still, memory loss is nothing to take lightly.

 1. Stay mentally active